 Jean Rollin – like Jesus Franco, Paul Naschy, Jose Mojica Marins and even H.G.
 Lewis – enjoyed a career afterlife.
 His oeuvre had seemed to run its course well before his films got any sustained attention from cultists.
 When rediscovery came he was still around to scrape together financing to pastiche himself, though the flurry of activity of the ‘60s and ‘70s was not reproduced: this 2002 effort came a full five years after his comeback, Les Deux Orphelines Vampires, and he wouldn’t make another film until La Nuit des Horloges in 2007.
-In essence, it’s no more baffling, thinly-plotted, random and deadpan silly than the Rollin films which are the foundation of his reputation, and at least he hasn’t resorted to shooting on horrible video or working with silicone-stuffed American scream queens like Franco, but it’s still a tough watch for the converted and unlikely to bring anyone new to the cause.
+In essence, it’s no more baffling, thinly-plotted, random and deadpan silly than the Rollin films which are the foundation of his reputation, and at least he hasn’t resorted to working with silicone-stuffed American scream queens like Franco did circa Lust for Frankenstein and it reasonably approximates the look of his earlier, more healthily-budgeted films.
+It’s still not exactly an easy watch for the converted and unlikely to bring anyone new to the cause.